 For the most part, Bonus Instructions are pretty straightforward.
 They are generally clue- or definition-type instructions where you are to solve the puzzle posed by the wording, which takes the form of a definition.
 Bonus Instructions are usually found in the GIs and are in effect from the start until deleted.
-However, some RMs will tell you (in the GIs) not to execute a bonus until after a certain RI has been completed.
+However, some RMs will tell you (in the GIs) not to execute a bonus until after a certain trigger event (RI 10 has been completed or CM Z has been recorded).

 Examples of Bonus Instructions are: "Turn right when you encounter an animal with antlers."
 This would be possible at a street named "Deer."
 Another example would be to "make a U-turn at the first US President."
 You could execute this Bonus Instruction when you saw "Washington" Street.
 However, some experts might interpret this to mean that they should turn at the first street they encounter that is named for a US President-which may be Jackson or Taft, rather than Washington.
+You may need to ask the RM.

-As in all gimmicks, you perform the indicated action (in the examples above, a right turn at Deer and a U-turn at Washington) and begin to look for the CM associated with the gimmick.
-Again, record the letter/number combination and follow the Supps or SIs given for that CM, if they are valid.
-Then decide if/how the GIs render the Bonus Instructions no longer valid.
+In a Coursemarker rallye, after you perform the indicated action (in the examples above, a right turn at Deer or a U-turn at Washington) and begin to look for a CM as a reward.
+As always, record the letter/number combination and follow the Supps or SIs given for that CM, if they are valid.
+Then consider if/how the GIs render the Bonus Instructions no longer valid.
 If you are told that the Bonus can be done only once (or is deleted after execution), then you are home free.
 (Usually!
 We make no guarantees!)
 If, as explained in the section above on Note Instruction gimmicks, there are other, more involved General Instructions on how to deal with a Bonus, then you must figure them out and follow the GIs.